pastly/cookerpoker/README.md

 This repository holds all the crates in the CookerPoker ecosystem.

-There are four main crates.
+These are the main crates.

 1. **poker-core**: Core poker game logic.
 What a card is, what a hand is, what hands beat what other hands, game tables, betting, etc.